 I love fairy lights, but they do use electricity purely for decoration.
-If they are one of your non-green festive weaknesses, then it is better to use LED lights which use only 1/10th the power of any old tungsten fairy lights that you may still have.
+If Christmas lights are one of your non-eco festive weaknesses, then it is better to use LED lights which use only 1/10th the power of any old tungsten fairy lights that you may still have.

-Better still if you light ot decorate the outside fo your hous at Christmas how about using solar powered fairy lights.
+Better still if you light to decorate the outside of your house at Christmas how about using solar powered fairy lights?
 They are designed especially to work even with the low light levels that we get in winter and can be put up anywhere outside.

-Remember that any old fairy lights can be recycled too.
+Remember that any old tungsten fairy lights can be recycled too.

-Tricky one, eh?
-It's just not the same if you leave pressies unwrapped is it?
+Tricky one, eh - how can you wrap your Christmas gifts in a sustainable way?
+It's just not the same if you give out presents unwrapped is it?

 Unwrap your presents carefully and save the paper for next year, or buy a roll of recycled Eco Kraft Wrapping Paper to wrap your pressies in.
 Decorate it yourself with pens, pencils or stamps if it is a little too plain for your taste.
 Again if kept carefully it could be reused several times.